jacktangsy/jacktangsy.github.io/_pages/research.md

 - Statistical network analysis
 - Statistical text analysis
 - Covariance estimation
-- Deep learning from a statistical perspective
+- Deep learning (diffusion models, large language models)

 A table of contents has been added to facilitate my readers.

+Please note that I frequently update this document as I am always learning something new.

 I was a visiting undergraduate under the supervision of Professor <a href="https://yangchenfunstatistics.github.io/yangchen.github.io//" target="_blank">Yang Chen</a> (Assistant Professor, Department of Statistics, University of Michigan), who provided invaluable guidance and taught me a lot about conducting research.